sgrade/bgp-ping/README.md

-NOTE: This is not a finished product, but a prototype to test some assumptions.
+NOTE: This is not a finished product, but a prototype to test assumptions.

 # bgp-ping
 Connectivity test for a BGP (Border Gateway Protocol) peer.